Most interesting landmarks of Kenya

 - Tugen Hills – Rift Valley Province.
 Valuable find of fossils in a succession of deposits, which are between 14 and 4 million years old.
 Here have been found remnants of one of the oldest (6 million years old) bipedal hominins Orrorin tugenensis, as well as more recent hominins.

-- Giant groundsel forests on Mt.
+- Giant groundsel forest on Mt.
 Kenya – Eastern Province.
 Afro-alpine zone of the mountain (just below the snow line) contains unique stands of unusual plant – up to 8 metres high Dendrosenecio keniodendron ((R.E.Fr. & T.C.E.Fr.)
 B.Nord.) which has evolved special form for survival in harsh montane conditions.
 Numerous other endemic species of plants and animals.

 - Kasigau Forest – Coast Province.
 Remnant of ancient African forests, mountain rainforest in 1400 – 1641 m height.
 This forest is geographically well isolated and surrounded by savannah.